 Chalkboard paint is inexpensive, simple, and easy.
 It's also a fun way to jot down reminders, recipes, or messages to your family.
 Convenience is also a plus since you can just wipe the board down to clean.
-Check out this handy DIY tutorial by Juanitairias.

 Usually used in garages for easy organization, pegboards can also be utilized as a kitchen backsplash.
 Pegboards serve a dual purpose as they protect your kitchen walls from water and food splashes, but also provide additional storage space.
 With some hooks and pegs, you can hang up your spices, pots, and spatulas near the stove, or your mugs and dishware by the sink.
 You can also paint them in any color to complement your kitchen decor.
 This in-depth tutorial from DIY Network will teach you how to properly install a pegboard backsplash for your kitchen.